-(a) Principle Sources of Indian Law
+(a) Principal Sources of Indian Law

-Customs or Customary Law
+- o Customs or Customary Law

-Judicial Decisions or Precedents
+- o Judicial Decisions or Precedents

-Statutes or Legislation
+- o Statutes or Legislation

-Personal Law e.g., Hindu and Mohammedan Law, etc.
+- Personal Law e.g., Hindu and Mohammedan Law, etc.

-(b) Secondary Sources of Indian Law
+- (b) Secondary Sources of Indian Law

-Justice, Equity and Good Conscience
+- Justice, Equity and Good Conscience;

-Sources of English Law
+- o English Law

-- Common Law
+- o Common Law

-- Law Merchant
+- o Law Merchant

-- · Principle of Equity
+- Principle of Equity

 - Statute Law.

 Mercantile Law is a wide term and embraces all legal principles concerning business transactions.
 The most important feature of such a business transaction is the existence of a valid agreement, express or implied, between the parties concerned.
-The main sources of Indian Mercantile Law are (a) English Mercantile Law (b) Acts enacted by Indian Legislature (c) Judicial Decisions (d) Customs and Trade Usages.
+The main sources of Indian Mercantile Law are

+- (a) English Mercantile Law

+- (b) Acts enacted by Indian Legislature

+- (c) Judicial Decisions

+- (d) Customs and Trade Usages.

--Jurisprudence is derived from the word 'juris' meaning law and 'prudence' meaning knowledge.
+Jurisprudence is derived from the word 'juris' meaning law and 'prudence' meaning knowledge.
 Jurisprudence is the study of the science of law.
 The study of law in jurisprudence is not about any particular statute or a rule but of law in general, its concepts, its principles and the philosophies underpinning it.